-Lithuania has a low, mostly flat terrain characterized by coastal lowlands along the Baltic shoreline in the West, gently rolling plains in the center, and hilly uplands in the Fast Lithuania's highest point.
-Aukštoias Hill, rises about 964 ft and is located near the capital city of Vilnius the Southeast. in Forests cover about 35% of the country.
-Lithuania is also home to thousands of small lakes and rivers, the longest of which are the Nemunas and the Neris, which passes directly through Vilnius.
+Lithuania has a low, mostly flat terrain characterized by coastal lowlands along the Baltic shoreline in the West, gently rolling plains in the center. and hilly uplands in the Fast, Lithuania's hiahest point.
+Aukštoias Hill, rises about 964 ft and is located near the capital city of Vilnius Southeast. the Forests cover about 35% of the country. also Lithuania is home to thousands of small lakes and rivers, the longest of which are the Nemunas and the Neris, which passes directly through Vilnius.